alf-tool/alf-core/README.md

 of a truly relational algebra approach.
 Objectives behind Alf are manifold:

-* Pragmatically, Alf aims at being a useful commandline executable for manipulating csv files, database records, or whatever looks like a relation.
+* Pragmatically, Alf aims at being a useful commandline executable for manipulating csv files, database records, or whatever looks like a (physical representation of a) relation.
 See 'alf --help' for the list of available commands and implemented relational operators.

       % alf restrict suppliers -- "city == 'London'" | alf join cities

 * Alf is also a 100% Ruby relational algebra implementation shipped with a simple to use, powerful, functional DSL for compiling and evaluating relational queries.
-  Alf does not restrict to simple scalar types or values, but admit values of arbitrary complexity (under a few requirements about their implementation, see next section).
+  Alf is not limited to simple scalar values, but admit values of arbitrary complexity (under a few requirements about their implementation, see next section).
 See 'alf --help' as well as .alf files in the examples directory for syntactic examples.

       Alf.lispy.compile{